Missing Customization Features

 Supporting Dynamic Calendar / Clock Icons

 This is not a customization feature, but we want to mention it here nevertheless.
-We don't have anything against supporting it, but it's a very low priority because this is a redundant feature.
-Niagara's home widget already shows the date (along with the day of week and month) and time.
+We don't have anything against supporting it, but it's a low priority because this is a redundant feature.
+Niagara's home widget already shows the date (along with the day of the week and month) and time.

 Sorting Apps by Color

 In our opinion, categorizing apps by their primary icon color is flawed because many apps have multicolored icons, e.g., FDroid, Slack, and almost every Google app (Google, Maps, Chrome, Play Store, Drive, News, etc.).
 Those apps could not be categorized well by colors.
 Once you know the first letters of your favorite apps, you'll be able to access your apps even faster with our alphabet than with color search.